+- 1. ReturnIfAbrupt(O).

+- 2. Let toString be the result of calling the [[Get]] internal method of object O with argument "toString".

+- 3. ReturnIfAbrupt(toString).

+- 4. If IsCallable(toString) is true then,

+- a.
+Let str be the result of calling the [[Call]] internal method of toString, with O as the this value and an empty argument list.

+- b.
+ReturnIfAbrupt(str).

+- c.
+If str is a primitive value, return str.

+- 5. Let valueOf be the result of calling the [[Get]] internal method of object O with argument "valueOf".

+- 6. ReturnIfAbrupt(valueOf).

-- 1. Let toString be the result of calling the [[Get]] internal method of object O with argument "toString". - 2.
-If IsCallable(toString) is true then, - a.
-Let str be the result of calling the [[Call]] internal method of toString, with O as the this value and an empty argument list. - b.
-If str is a primitive value, return str. - 3.
-Let valueOf be the result of calling the [[Get]] internal method of object O with argument "valueOf". - 4.
-If IsCallable(valueOf) is true then, - a.
-Let val be the result of calling the [[Call]] internal method of valueOf, with O as the this value and an empty argument list. - b.
-If val is a primitive value, return val. - 5.
-Throw a TypeError exception.
+- 7. If IsCallable(valueOf) is true then,

+- a.
+Let val be the result of calling the [[Call]] internal method of valueOf, with O as the this value and an empty argument list.

+- b.
+ReturnIfAbrupt(val).

+- c.
+If val is a primitive value, return val.

+8. Throw a TypeError exception.